 b.
 Application.
-To receive approval from the Industrial Commission, an insurance carrier must supply an application with: (3-23-22)
+To receive approval from the Industrial Commission, an insurance carrier must submit a completed application, available from the Industrial Commission's Fiscal Department, including: supply an application with: (3-23-22)

 i.
-A statement from the Director of the Idaho Department of Insurance documenting compliance with Paragraph 01.a, above; (3-23-22)
+A recommendation statement from the Director of the Idaho Department of Insurance documenting compliance with Paragraph 01.a, above that the carrier be approved to transact worker's compensation insurance in the State of Idaho; (3-23-22)